LinahAljawi/SmartMethods/README.md

 ## Training track: Internet of things
 #### This repository contains all the required tasks of training with 'Smart Methods'.
 #### Training includes:
+- Design web pages using HTML and CSS.
-- Programming with PHP, HTML, and java.
+- Programming with PHP and JavaScript.
-- Use of databases MySQL.
+- Use of databases with MySQL.
-- Use of Firebase.
 - Use of IBM Watson.
+- Use App inventor.